gbif/geocode/geocode-ws/README.md

-# geocode-ws
+# Geocode WS

 RESTful service that provides the reverse geocode functionality.
 The REST resource should be accessible at this URL: `http://{server}:{httpPort}/reverse`.

+The GBIF instance is available at `https://api.gbif.org/v1/geocode/reverse`.

 ## How to build and run this project

-The database url and credentials are required to start the application.
+Shapefiles and the database URL and credentials are required to start the application.
 You can provide them in different ways.

 ### Using maven
 You can put the DB credentials in a maven profile: